8xEngineers/8xEngineers.github.io/littlefoot.md

 - **Easy Integration**: Can be easily integrated with popular frameworks like WordPress and Gatsby, showcasing its flexibility.
 - **Customization Options**: Provides multiple options, such as activation methods (click, hover), delay for activation, and dismissal.

+## Issues with the code
+In our experiments, we have found some issues with Littlefoot
+- **Tight coupling in code** - Bigfoot allows us to modify the footnote appearance to any custom text as we saw in the Bigfoot section.
+However, this change breaks the Littlefoot code.
+The behavior is erratic depending on the HTML
 ## Conclusion
 Littlefoot is a well-designed and lightweight JavaScript library that simplifies the process of creating clickable buttons with automatic popover configuration.
 Its use of TypeScript, responsive design, and customization options make it an attractive solution for developers.